Steven McRae

-Steven McRae (born 19 December 1985) is an Australian ballet dancer and tap dancer.
-He is a principal dancer with the Royal Ballet, London.
+Steven McRae is an Australian ballet dancer and tap dancer.
+He is a principal dancer with the Royal Ballet in London, England.

-Early life
+Early life and education

-Steven McRae was raised in the Sydney suburb of Plumpton the son of a drag racer.
+Steven McRae was raised in the western Sydney suburb of Plumpton, the son of a drag racer.
 He started dancing at age seven, after watching his older sister in her dance classes.
 He studied tap as well as ballet.

 He was soon being entered for the performing-arts competitions in Australia known as eisteddfods, often gracing 25 sections at a time.
-By his teens, already an extremely capable tapper, Steven McRae knew that his future lay in dance, and trained throughout high school.

 In 2002, at age 16, he won the gold medal at the 2002 Genée held in Sydney that year.
 In 2003, at age 17, he won the Prix de Lausanne in Switzerland, earning a scholarship, and entered the Royal Ballet School in London.

 Career

-He graduated into The Royal Ballet in 2004 and was promoted to first artist in 2005, soloist in 2006, first soloist in 2008 and principal in 2009.
+McRae graduated into The Royal Ballet in 2004 and was promoted to first artist in 2005, soloist in 2006, first soloist in 2008 and principal in 2009.
 The Guardian has called McRae "a modern-day Fred Astaire".

 In 2014, he was named "Young Australian Achiever of the Year in the UK" for his work with the Royal Ballet.

+He works still with Lesley Collier, a principal dancer with the Royal Ballet from 1972 to 1995 and répétiteur since 2000, as his coach at the Royal Ballet.
+McRae's most marked characteristics have been noted as his speed and his red hair.